91 Ways How To Market Your Self Published Ebook

 First off, you can use your own Google Analytics data from your blog.
 If you’re getting a lot of traffic for a specific keyword, it’s a good sign that people are interested in that subject and also that there’s little competition (because unless your blog is DomainAuthority 8+ you most likely wouldn’t rank highly for a highly competitive term).

-So the first thing to do is to hit up your analytics and see which terms you’re getting traffic for.
+First thing to do is to hit up your analytics and see which terms you’re getting traffic for.
 Write about these terms and you’ll give yourself a good chance of writing a self published ebook that will sell well.

 Secondly, hit up the SERPs and use MOZbar to determine keywords that other minor website are ranking highly for.
 MOZbar is a browser extension that will tell you the PA (Page Authority) and DA (Domain Authority) of websites listed in the SERPs.
 If you find a highly competitive term that low PR / DA sites are ranking for, it’s a good sign that that term has high demand and low competition.

-23: Have an amazing book description: I’ll be writing an article about book descriptions soon (join me on Facebook to be notified when I publish that) but for now let’s just say that your book description should be top-notch.
+I’ll be writing an article about book descriptions soon (join me on Facebook to be notified when I publish that) but for now let’s just say that your book description should be top-notch.

 Take a look at the descriptions of bestselling books in your niche.
 Note the sort of language they use, the personality of the author, the promises they make, the way they describe the book, etc. Use this information to decide how to write your own book description.